sushang-thu/sushang-thu.github.io/_pages/about.md

 </p>

-Welcome to Shang Su’s personal website!
-Hi, great to meet you here.
-My name is Shang Su, currently a post-doctoral fellow in Dr. Xiaohong Li’s lab in Van Andel Institute (Grand Rapids, Michigan, US).
-This website is designed to post my tech blogs in learning bioinformatics and some research notes.
-You are also welcome to visit my personal blog in Chinese (https://jixingsu.github.io/), where I post my daily experiences and thoughts.
+<p>Hi, great to meet you here!</p>
+<p>My name is Shang Su, currently a post-doctoral fellow in Dr. Xiaohong Li’s lab in Van Andel Institute (Grand Rapids, Michigan, US).
+This website is designed to post my tech blogs in learning bioinformatics and some research notes.</p>
+<p>You are also welcome to visit my personal blog in <a href="https://jixingsu.github.io/">Chinese</a> , where I post my daily experiences and thoughts.</p>
-I am still learning how to establish website.
-So if you see some weird things, just forget it!
+<p>I am still learning how to establish website.
+So if you see some weird things, just forget it!</p>

 # About Me